PROCESS & OUTCOMES

 • Community Land Trusts

-To take advantage of the new educational opportunities created by revitalization efforts, the Plan created a Watershed Education Plan to gather existing educational resources and recommend new and improved methods for building awareness about the Lower LA River.
-The Watershed Education Plan identifies ways to engage the community about the personal connection between everyday activities (such as driving a car, watering a lawn, picking up pet waste) and watershed and environmental health.
+To take advantage of the new educational opportunities created by revitalization efforts, the Working Group developed a Watershed Education Plan to gather existing educational resources and recommend new and improved methods for building awareness about the Lower LA River.
+The Watershed Education Plan identifies ways to engage the community about everyday activities (such as driving a car, watering a lawn, picking up pet waste) and their effects on watershed and environmental health.

 Finally, the Plan recommends establishing an Implementation Advisory Group that will be central to carrying out the Plan based on the guiding principles developed by the Working Group.
 The Implementation Advisory Group will provide guidance on prioritization, funding, and implementation of projects and will include community representation to ensure that the public’s voice is heard.